chhuang-one/sqxclib/doc/Sqxc.md

 sqxc_send() can send data(arguments) between Sqxc elements and change data flow (Sqxc.dest) at runtime.

 **Data flow 1:** sqxc_send() send from SQL result (column has JSON data) to C value
-If SqxcValue can't match current data type, it will forward data to SqxcJsonParser.
+If SqxcValue can't match current data type, it will forward data to SqxcJsoncParser.

-	input ─>         ┌─> SqxcJsonParser ──┐
+	input ─>         ┌─> SqxcJsoncParser ─┐
 	Sqdb.exec()    ──┴────────────────────┴──> SqxcValue ───> SqType.parse()

 **Data flow 2:** sqxc_send() send from C value to SQL (column has JSON data)
-If SqxcSql doesn't support current data type, it will forward data to SqxcJsonWriter.
+If SqxcSql doesn't support current data type, it will forward data to SqxcJsoncWriter.

-	output ─>        ┌─> SqxcJsonWriter ──┐
+	output ─>        ┌─> SqxcJsoncWriter ─┐
 	SqType.write() ──┴────────────────────┴──> SqxcSql   ───> Sqdb.exec()

 sqxc_send() is called by data source side.
 It send data(arguments) to Sqxc element and try to match type in Sqxc chain.